traecneh/thefreelittleflowerstand/README.md

 ## Project Structure

-- `index.html` – Home page that lists blog posts from `data/posts.json` and automatically redirects to today's post if available.
+- `index.html` - Single-page site that lists posts and renders post details from `data/posts.json` (it can auto-open today's post if available).
-- `about.html` – Information about the family behind the flower stand.
-- `donate.html` – Instructions on how to donate jars, vases or flowers.
-- `data/posts.json` – Metadata for each blog post, including its title, date, content, and associated images/videos.
+- `data/posts.json` - Source of truth for each post: title, date, comparedate, content, and associated images/videos.
-- `posts/` – Contains a subfolder for each post (e.g. `2024-09-08`).
-Each folder holds an `index.html` and its related media.
+- `posts/` - Contains a subfolder for each post (e.g. `2024-09-08`) holding that post's media (images/videos).
+- `about.html`, `donate.html`, and `posts/*/index.html` - Optional legacy pages (you can keep them as redirects to the SPA).
-- `css/`, `js/`, `images/` and `assets/` – Supporting stylesheets, scripts, and images.
+- `css/`, `js/`, `images/` and `assets/` - Supporting stylesheets, scripts, and images.

 ## Running Locally